 At Majella we recognise that globalisation and rapid technological change mean that our students need to be highly skilled in the use of information and communication technology (ICT).
 The school has a state-of-the-art computer laboratory and each classroom is equipped with an interactive whiteboard and computers.
 All students receive specialist ICT instruction and apply technology broadly throughout their academic and extracurricular activities.

 Creativity and self-expression are integral parts of life at Majella and we offer students a rich variety of artistic experiences.
 We have a specialist Arts teacher who guides children through an exciting program that balances the development of technical skills with the freedom to explore, create and develop a love for and appreciation of the arts.

 Throughout the year students are encouraged to participate in dance, drama and musical performances for concerts, assemblies, special events and liturgical services.
 Majella also participates in the statewide Performing Arts Festival for Catholic Schools.

 We believe that young people must be physically active and acquire and develop a range of motor skills to ensure healthy lives.
 All students take part in a physical education program that emphasises teamwork, sportsmanship and individual growth.
 Majella offers a range of sporting events and carnivals and students also represent the school in inter-school competitions.
 We also offer the Active After-school Communities sport program as part of our commitment to healthy living and whole body wellness.

 A wide range of other programs are offered to enhance student learning.
-These include Reading Recovery, Books in Homes, EMU (Extending Mathematical Understanding), Learning Support and English as a Second Language.
+These include Reading Recovery, Books in Homes, EMU (Extending Mathematical Understanding), Learning Support and Learning Enrichment (literacy extension).